Choose the correct option to complete the sentences below.

 - Talking to you I always feel better.

 - Because I was walking quickly, I soon caught up with him.

 - Walking quickly I soon caught up with him.

-Having + past participle clauses
+having + past participle clauses

-Using the perfect –ing participle clause you can emphasise that an action was previous to another.
+By using the perfect –ing participle clause you can emphasise that an action was previous to another.
 These clauses are commonly used to express the cause of a second action.

 - Having lost all the games, he felt depressed.

 - Not having eaten for hours, I was desperate to find a restaurant.

 It’s common to have the passive structure having been + past participle as an alternative to a since-clause (reason):

 - Having been unemployed for a so long, he felt he would never find a job. (=Since he had been…)